Wasabi-No-Ginger: In other media

+Disney version

 Film

-Wasabi-No-Ginger, renamed Wasabi, appears in the 2014 animated film Big Hero 6, voiced by Damon Wayans Jr. In the film, the character is black, and is depicted as a smart, slightly neurotic, heavily built neat-freak and an expert on laser cutting at the San Fransokyo Institute of Technology.
-In addition, according to himself, his name is a nickname that Fred gave him after he spilled wasabi on his shirt one time.
-On the character, co-director Chris Williams said "He's actually the most conservative, cautious—he [sic] the most normal among a group of brazen characters.
+Wasabi-No-Ginger, renamed as just Wasabi, appears in the 2014 animated film Big Hero 6, voiced by Damon Wayans Jr. This version is an African-American student at the San Fransokyo Institute of Technology who specializes in laser cutting and wields plasma blades.
+Co-director Chris Williams stated "He's actually the most conservative, cautious—he [sic] the most normal among a group of brazen characters.
 So he really grounds the movie in the second act and becomes, in a way, the voice of the audience and points out that what they're doing is crazy."

-Wasabi spends the majority of the movie following the rules and living almost in fear as he states, "There's a place for everything and everything's in its place."
-As the film progresses, he becomes slightly braver and learns to deal with the craziness of being a superhero.
-He appears to be the most protective of Hiro most likely due to his brotherly friendship with Tadashi.
-Wasabi wears a green armor suit that was built by Hiro that generates plasma blades from the wrists of the suit.